Kaizen-pixel01/MedSAM_ctrus/README.md

 ## Requirements

 To run the code, you should have the MedSAM environment set up as per [MedSAM GitHub instructions](https://github.com/bowang-lab/MedSAM).
+- You can clone the MedSAM github repository so that you can have all the necessary files used in the scripts

 ---